google/zetasql/docs/window-function-calls.md

-# Analytic function concepts
+# Window function calls

-An analytic function, also known as a window function, computes values over a group of rows and returns a single result for _each_ row.
+A window function, also known as an analytic function, computes values over a group of rows and returns a single result for _each_ row.
 This is different from an aggregate function, which returns a single result for _a group_ of rows.

-An analytic function includes an `OVER` clause, which defines a window of rows around the row being evaluated.
-For each row, the analytic function result is computed using the selected window of rows as input, possibly doing aggregation.
+A window function includes an `OVER` clause, which defines a window of rows around the row being evaluated.
+For each row, the window function result is computed using the selected window of rows as input, possibly doing aggregation.

-With analytic functions you can compute moving averages, rank items, calculate cumulative sums, and perform other analyses.
+With window functions you can compute moving averages, rank items, calculate cumulative sums, and perform other analyses.

-The following functions can be used as analytic functions:
-[navigation functions][navigation-functions-reference],
-[numbering functions][numbering-functions-reference], and
-[aggregate analytic functions][aggregate-analytic-functions-reference]

-## Analytic function syntax
+## Window function syntax
 <a id="syntax"></a>

 <pre>
-analytic_function_name ( [ argument_list ] ) OVER over_clause
+function_name ( [ argument_list ] ) OVER over_clause

 <a href="#def_over_clause">over_clause</a>:
   { named_window | ( [ window_specification ] ) }